Copy one universal prompt into Claude Code, Codex, Cursor, Windsurf, or Copilot Chat. It detects the framework and verifies the setup end to end.

 Primary goals:

 - Use the latest published SecureNow npm package.
-Require securenow@7.5.1 or newer.
+Require securenow@8.0.0 or newer for split admin/runtime credentials and runtime-authenticated ingestion.

 - By default, enable tracing, logs, POST request body capture, multipart metadata capture, and the SecureNow firewall.